-Mortadella "Bologna" PGI

-The origin of the term "Mortadella" dates back to Roman times and some experts believe the name either refers to the "mortarium", the mortar used for chopping pork or perhaps to the "murtada", which was seasoned with myrtle, a native plant of the Mediterranean basin.
+Mortadella "Bologna" PGI The origin of the term "Mortadella" dates back to Roman times and some experts believe the name either refers to the "mortarium", the mortar used for chopping pork or perhaps to the "murtada", which was seasoned with myrtle, a native plant of the Mediterranean basin.
 The history of Bologna Mortadella, the most famous dried meat of the city's gastronomic tradition, dates back to the 16th century and many literary and historic references can be found from the latter period of the Rinascimento onwards.
 In more recent times, the tradition of the mortadella continued and was produced in surrounding areas due to the expansion of the food trade.
 Bologna Mortadella is made from a blend of finely chopped pork meat cut from the layered muscle on the carcass, the addition of cube-shaped pork fat, salt and whole and/or crushed pepper grains.
-The ingredients are left to dry in natural or synthetic sheathes and cooked slowly in special dry-air stoves at no lower than 70°C. Then the meat is cooled under cold water showers and placed in a refrigerator to "stabilize" before being thinned down, homogenized and finely ground at a temperature of no more than +1°C. The final oval or cylindrical shaped product has a compact consistency; the cut surface is velvety and bright pink in colour.
+The ingredients are left to dry in natural or synthetic sheathes and cooked slowly in special dry-air stoves at no lower than 70°C. Then the meat is cooled under cold water showers and placed in a refrigerator to "stabilize" before being thinned down, homogenized and finely ground at a temperature of no more than $+1^{\circ}$ C. The final oval or cylindrical shaped product has a compact consistency; the cut surface is velvety and bright pink in colour.
 Each slice must contain no less than 15% of pearl-white squares of adipose tissue.
+The product The flavour is aromatic and the taste is delicate without trace of smoke.
+Mortadella can be sold by the slice or vacuum- or modified atmosphere packaging, whole or sliced.
+Packaging, slicing and cutting must take place exclusively in the area of production.